 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

 This Maple Cider Whiskey Sour is a timeless classic with an autumnal twist.
-What a perfect cocktail to serve your guests during Thanksgiving festivities!
+With the perfect balance of sweet and sour plus seasonal flavours, it’s a perfect cocktail to serve your guests during Thanksgiving festivities!

 Not a fan of whiskey?
-Try our Cognac Sour!
+Try our enduringly popular Cognac Sour!

 whisky sour in cocktail glass with brown sugar stir stick resting on top